Search for content

 What are request limits?

 Request limits define a maximum amount of objects in a single call of the services (e.g. number of waypoints per routing request).
 If the limits are reached it is recommended to split up the amount of objects into multiple requests.
-Note that for some APIs there are no request limits because the endpoints handle only single objects (e.g. map tiles, addresses or coordinates).
+For some APIs there are no request limits because the endpoints handle only single objects (e.g. map tiles, addresses or coordinates).
+Depending on your current subscription lower or higher limits may apply.

 Find the request limits per service in the table below.